zamicol/zamicol.com/pages/words.md

 # Concepts
 Cyclomatic complexity - a software metric used to indicate the complexity of a program.

-Pigeonhole principle - In the domain of compression the pigeonhole principle states that for all compression algorithms, some outputs will be *larger* than the inputs. euphemism treadmill   - euphemisms themselves become taboo words, so new ones are needed.
+Pigeonhole principle - In the domain of compression the pigeonhole principle states that for all compression algorithms, some outputs will be *larger* than the inputs.

+euphemism treadmill   - euphemisms themselves become taboo words, so new ones are needed.
 People that don't rage against this ridiculousness are dumb and generally uninteresting.

 Late stage bureaucracy.
-(Alternatively state bureaucracy, a A double entendre) A political philosophy marked by anti-liberty, anti-meritocratic, anti-rule of (simple) law, anti-individual/minority rights, and pro-government control, pro-tyranny-of-the-majority, pro-war.
-(It's funny because it's also "late state" bureaucracy compared to late stage bureaucracy
+(Alternatively late state bureaucracy, a A double entendre) A political philosophy marked by anti-liberty, anti-meritocratic, anti-rule of (simple) law, anti-individual/minority rights, and pro-government control, pro-tyranny-of-the-majority, pro-war.
 🫣 Late stage capitalism?
 🫵 Late state bureaucracy.

+Toxic Compassion is the prioritization of short term emotional comfort over long-term outcomes

 # Zami Words

 convolutional collapse - The quick connecting of perviously not-tightly networked concepts due to a new understanding.

-quick understanding, when a long series of concepts are networked together and things "make sense".
+Quick understanding, when a long series of concepts are networked together and things "make sense".
+Like dominos finally falling, or a bolt of lightning.

 Vicarious Ego
 ~2012 (Mom invented term)